Bachelor in Cyber Security

 Noroff has ongoing admissions, and applications are processed in the order they are received.
 The earlier you apply, the earlier you can secure a study place.

-To qualify for the program, you must have general study competence or vocational education with a professional certificate.
+To qualify for the program you must have general study competence.
 It is also possible to apply based on recognized prior learning.

 In addition there is a special requirement of Math R1, or S1 and S2, or international equivalent.
 Other documented knowledge or education can be accepted as equivalent.